Write C# code

 An extension

-Native support for IBM i encodings (EBCDIC, Unicode) and exact mapping of DB2 for i types (CHAR, DECIMAL, DATE, etc.) to .NET types, including support for scalar functions.
+Native support for IBM i encodings (EBCDIC, Unicode) and exact mapping of DB2 for i types (CHAR, DECIMAL, DATE, etc.) to .NET types, including scalar function handling.

 Modern SQL

-Leverage the DB2 for i SQL engine: integrity constraints, relationships, and indexes are handled by native DB2 for i mechanisms.
-EF Core relies directly on these capabilities without re-implementing them at the application layer.
+Leverage the DB2 for i SQL engine: integrity constraints, relationships and indexes are managed by the native DB2 for i engine.
+EF Core leverages these capabilities directly, without reimplementing them on the application side.

 Schema management

-Precisely target the IBM i libraries used by the application.
-Schema configuration is managed on the .NET side, while preserving the existing database organization.
+Precisely target the IBM i libraries used by your application.
+Schema configuration is handled on the .NET side, while respecting the existing database organization.

 DB First or Code First